apache/mynewt-nimble/apps/README.md

 This application works in pair with peripheral.
 It's based on scanner application - the difference is, that if there was detected device with UUID fitting to the one predefined in central application, connection is initiated.

+## privacy_cent and privacy_periph

+Pair of applications presenting basic privacy operation.
+They operate like peripheral-central apps pair whith small difference: after disconnect, they wait until RPA timeout expires before reconnecting.
+During connection, security protocol is initiaded: devices are paired, exchange keys and store them.
+These credentials are used during reconnection.